NosebleedPlant/PCG-Caves-and-Mazes-PathFinding/README.md

 **Currently only tested for windows**
 ## About:
 This is a simple application that randomly generates caves or a maze and allows users to pathfind using A* between two points.
 The outputs are displayed using opengl.
 The purpose of this project as stated above was to exercise my understanding of various things I had picked up in classes outside of an academic setting in hopes of better ingraining them into my skillset.
+The visualization shows the flood fill used to detect if the start and end is actually connected as well as the nodes opened and closed by A*.
+The yellow nodes represent the optimal path

 ## Preview: